Rhoana/subgraph_enumeration/README.md

 python setup.py build_ext --inplace
 ```

+From here, we assume that the parent directory of subgraph_enumeration is in the python path.

 ## Graph Creation

 This library uses a custom graph class for subgraph enumeration.
 First, construct an empty graph: